daishengqi/Data_Sharing_Impacts/README.md

 * **Duplicate Name Detection**: An algorithm that handle different name expressions of one specific author or investigator in this research, which breaks the names into two parts and evaluate the similarities.
 Names with the same abbreviation will also be regarded as duplicates.
 Each researchers or investigators will be given one unique identifier to replace their multiple name expressions.

 ## Data Visualization
+Most of the data visualization were produced by Python 2.7, the package involved: pylab, pandas, collections, numpy, nltk and matplotlib.
+Stastics was done using both R Ver 3.1.1 and Microsoft Excel 2013.
+Image mosaicking was done mostly by Adobe Illustrator and Photoshop.

 The index page was generated automatically by Gibhub.
+For more information please contact: daishengqi@hotmail.com